Posts I owe your Request | HTTP Request Smuggling leads to Full Accounts takeover

 Foo: x

-and then pass our request to turbo intruder and start our attack:
+And then pass our request to the turbo intruder to start our attack:

-Okay, the attack worked now let’s back to or endpoint to see what’s happen.
+Okay, the attack worked.
+Now let’s go back to our the endpoint to see what’s happened.

 BOOM!!
-My endpoint is flooding with requests that contains cookie.
-Now, I can fully takeover any account who is browsing the website.
+My endpoint is flooding with requests (other users responses) that contain cookies.
+Now, I can fully take over any account that is browsing the website.

 Conclusion

-I have reported this and they are working on a fix at the current moment.
-The sad story is that this report has been closed as duplicate but I was able to find the same technique on anther website and received 4 digit bounty as reward.
+I have reported this, and they are working on a fix at the current moment.
+The sad story is that this report has been closed as a duplicate, but I was able to find the same technique on another website and received a 4-digit bounty as a reward.

-I hope you enjoyed reading this and if you have any question feel free to ping me any time, Happy Hunting!
+I hope you enjoyed reading this, and if you have any questions, feel free to ping me any time, Happy Hunting!

 This post is licensed under CC BY 4.0 by the author.